Suzanne Brøgger

-Suzanne Preis Brøgger Zeruneith (born 18 November 1944 in open) is a Danish writer, a novelist, poet and journalist.
+Suzanne Preis Brøgger Zeruneith (born 18 November 1944 in Copenhagen) is a Danish writer, a novelist, poet and journalist.
 Her first book Fri os fra kærligheden has been translated into c.
 20 languages.
 Since 1997 she has been a member of the Danish Academy.

 Early life

-Brøgger grew up in Denmark until she was fourteen, after that she moved abroad with her mother and her stepfather Svend Brøgger, who worked for UNICEF and was stationed in Colombo, Sri Lanka and later in Bangkok, Thailand.
+Brøgger grew up in Denmark until she was fourteen.
+She later moved abroad with her mother and her stepfather Svend Brøgger, who worked for UNICEF and was stationed in Colombo, Sri Lanka and later in Bangkok, Thailand.
 Suzanne Brøgger returned to Denmark to attend high school a couple of years later.
-She finished the Silkeborg Gymnasium (a secondary school) in 1964, and she then studied Russian and French at the University of Copenhagen.
-She did not graduate, but has later said that her university days inspired her to constantly extend her horizons in life-long study.
+She finished at the Silkeborg Gymnasium (a secondary school) in 1964, and she then studied Russian and French at the University of Copenhagen.
+She did not graduate, but later said that her university days inspired her to constantly extend her horizons in life-long study.